TART-MSU/HyperQB/README_AE.md

 ## Quick Start for Smoke Test
-(please make sure "Setting up the Artifact" was succesfully executed before continue!)
+(please make sure "Setting up the Artifact" was succesfully executed before continue!)<br/>
 The smoke test review can be done in following steps to check if HyperQB is installable, functional and runnable.